mshagirov/pythonlab/_01-introduction/05_functions.md

 > See [*modularity and abstraction*](https://www.geeksforgeeks.org/software-engineering/modular-approach-in-programming/){:target="_blank"}
 in programming.

-We have also used *methods*, `str()`, `int()`, `float()`, and `type()`.
+We have also used *methods*, `str`, `int`, `float`, and `type`.
 Method is a concept from object-oriented programming that refers to a function that belongs to an object or a *class* (of objects).

-> For now, just think of methods as "special functions".
-In Python everything is an object, e.g., `str`, `int`, `float`, including the functions.
+> Think of methods as "special functions".
+In Python everything is an object, e.g., objects with types `str`, `int`, `float`, including the functions.
 Thus, we can't avoid using objects in Python.
-But you can use Python to write almost any program that can be written using object-oriented programming model without ever knowing exactly what terms like objects, classes, or methods mean.
+That said, object-oriented programming is optional in Python.

 ### Defining Functions